SPo101/TD4-emulator/README.md

 Line of code that is executed rigth now will be highlited by red.
 When processor will need an input, input space will be highlited by green.

-In this repository there is file called simple_emulator.c which is simple-minded implementation of cpu, using switches insted of recreating selectors. advanced_emulator.c is made in the likeness of real cpu.

 ## Features